 We offer routine adult immunizations for immigration, school, and work.
+For immigration immunizations, please visit the civil surgeon to get the list of immunizations that you need before visiting our location.
 If you are planning a trip, you need to protect yourself against diseases that are more common in the country or city you are visiting.
 It is advisable to start travel immunizations at least 4 to 6 weeks before traveling.

 Service Changes and Availability

 Not all services are always available.
 Before visiting, please check the info below to make sure the service you need is currently offered.

 - Due to COVID-19, the Public Health Pharmacy Travel and Immunization Clinic is temporarily closed and not offering services.
 Please continue to check this webpage or our Google listing for future service updates.

 - Our clinic no longer offers Tuberculosis (TB) skin test and TB risk assessment.
 Find a location near you that screens and tests for TB.
 Before going to any of these locations, please call ahead and ask if their services have changed due to COVID-19.

 We only make appointments for yellow fever vaccine.
 However, due to limited supply of yellow fever vaccine, we are unable to schedule any new yellow fever vaccine appointments